 If you use such wide-spread applications as iWork or Microsoft Office, Photoshop, Google Chrome, DropBox, etc., we have a bad news for you.
 All application texts (sometimes even images) are translated into ~ 50 different languages.
 All together they can occupy around 2 Gb of your space.

-All the dictionaries can be accessed via Dictionary app that goes with a system.
+All the dictionaries can be accessed via the Dictionary app that goes with a system.
 If you open the app and go to Preferences, you may notice that only a few dictionaries are used.
-Thus, all other are useless.
+Thus, all others are useless.
 So, it’s better to delete them once and forever.

 Note that in case the system is reinstalled or updated, this list will be full again.